What Happens if You Don’t Maintain Your Website?

 Analytics tools like Google Analytics or Facebook Pixel help you understand your visitors and make smart marketing decisions.
 But if your code snippets break during platform updates, you could be flying blind without even knowing it.

 This can be especially damaging if you’re running ads or trying to track conversions.
-Regular checkups through a website maintenance service ensure that your tracking tools are always up-to-date and accurate.
+Periodic reviews help ensure tracking tools remain accurate after platform or browser updates.

 You Miss Opportunities to Grow